-As standard equipment, the controller provides an embedded Web server with a predefined, builtin website.
-You can use the pages of the website for module setup and control as well as application diagnostics and monitoring.
-These pages are ready to use with a Web browser.
+As standard equipment, the controller provides an embedded Web server with a predefined, built-in website.
+You can use the website for module setup and control, as well as application diagnostics and monitoring.
+These pages are ready for use with a Windows Web browser or mobile device.
 No configuration or programming is required.